-Moving the mouse above the label brings up a tool tip with the complete name.
+Moving the mouse over the label brings up a tool tip with the complete name.

 The hardware outputs (third row) can be edited in the same way.
-In this case, the names in the routing drop down menus will change automatically.
-Additionally the names in the drop down menus of the Monitor section will change as well.
+In this case, the

 The preset buttons can get meaningful names in the same way.
-Move the mouse above a preset button, a right mouse click will bring up the dialog box.
+Move the mouse over a preset button, a right mouse click will bring up the dialog box.

-Note that the name shows up as tool tip only, as soon as the mouse stays above the preset button.
+Note that the name shows up as tool tip only, as soon as the mouse stays over the preset button.

 The preset button names are not stored in the preset files, but globally in the registry, so won't change when loading any file or saving any state as preset.
-But loading a preset bank (see chapter 29.8) the names will be updated.
+But loading a preset bank (see chapter 25.8) the names will be updated.

-29.12 Hotkeys
+25.12 Hotkeys